mastoffel/partR2/README.md

 All estimates can be combined with parametric bootstrapping to get confidence intervals.

-`partR2` is still in an early phase of development and might contain bugs.

 ## Installation

 You can install the stable version of `partR2` from CRAN with: